IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/client.md

 (`zmqreqrep`).
 When the service is found, iotkit-comm returns a client object with an appropriately initialized communication handle `client.comm`.
 This handle is an instance of the `zmqreqrep` plugin connected to the service in question.
-More on communication plugins later, but for now, it is enough to understand that all communication plugins provide functions like `send` and `sendTo`.
-The main difference between the various communication plugins is *how* the `send` and `sendTo` happen (e.g. different packet format and headers).
+More on communication plugins later, but for now, it is enough to understand that all communication plugins provide functions like `send`.
+The main difference between the various communication plugins is *how* the `send` happen (e.g. different packet format and headers).
 Note that iotkit-comm comes bundled with a few default communication plugins, but its also easy to write your own if necessary.